 Therefore if you are non technical and want an easy solution you should always choose devices from the same brand.

-This switch are an ideal drop in replacement for an existing switch even if the switch operates as a two way switch.
-For a new build I wouldn’t use this option as it involves addition wiring to the switch.
+These switches are an ideal drop in replacement for an existing switch even if the switch operates as a two way switch.
+For a new build I wouldn’t use this option as it involves additional wiring to the switch.